-Example 2 4.2.
+4.2.
+Example 2

 Next we consider a more complicated example, which is of great biological interest as well.
-The SPS consists of five biochemical reactions G + P, $G^ \xrightarrow{\rho_2} G^ + P$, $P \xrightarrow{d} \varnothing$, (15)
+The SPS consists of five biochemical reactions: $G \mapsto G + P$ , $G \mapsto G \mapsto G + P$ , $G \mapsto G \mapsto G \mapsto G$ .

-The system as a whole is named telegraph model, which is a renowned model for gene expression in [44].
-The symbols and stand for two gene states that are actively expressing proteins (usually referred as ON state) and less active (referred as OFF state with leakage).
-The first two reactions in (15) mean protein being expressed, the third stands for protein degradation, the fourth and fifth mean that the gene is hopping between ON and OFF states.
-The kinetic parameters we use here are: $\rho_1 = 60 \text{ min}^{-1}$,
+The system as a whole is named telegraph model, which is a renowned roodel for gene expression in [44].
+The symbols and stand for two gene states that are actively expressing proteins (usually referred as ON state) and less active (referred as OFF state with OV state) and OV state into OV state and OV state into OV state being expressed, the third stands for protein degradation, the fourth and fifth mean that the gene is hopping between ON and OFF states.
+The kinetic parameters we use here are: $\rho_1 = 60 \text{ min}^{-1}$ , time min to create a training dataset of size 2000 and a test dataset of size 100.
+Both datasets contain the moments of order up to 3.
+By training DKNN and DMD model on the training dataset and comparing both on the test dataset, it is found in Figure 10 that